-You may do so by phone, Blue Light phone, in person, or in writing.
-Please tell the Cornell Police on the Ithaca campus or Cornell Tech Safety & Security on the New York City campus if you are unsafe and if you have any injuries.
-You will need to explain where and when the incident took place and whether the assailant is known to you.
-You may request transportation to medical and/or psychological care.
-The Cornell Police on the Ithaca campus or Cornell Tech Safety & Security on the New York City campus offer assistance in notifying local law enforcement, if you so choose, and provide information on pursuing a criminal complaint or other legal action, such as an order of protection.
-In New York, Family Courts, criminal courts, and Supreme Courts can all issue orders of protection.
+Reports to law enforcement can be made via Blue Light phone, in person, or in writing.
+A reporter should tell the Cornell Police on the Ithaca campus or Cornell Tech Safety & Security on the New York City campus if they are unsafe or have any injuries.
+Victims may request transportation to medical and/or psychological care.
+The Cornell Police on the Ithaca campus or Cornell Tech Safety & Security on the Tech campus can help in notifying local law enforcement or pursuing a criminal complaint or other legal action, such as an order of protection.

+In New York State, Family Courts, criminal courts, and Supreme

+Courts can all issue orders of protection.
 The University will comply with, and Cornell Police and Cornell Tech Safety & Security will enforce an order of protection, or similar lawful order issued by a criminal, civil, or tribal court.